 The function iteration method to find a fixed point of a function is a classical method that dates back to at least Heron's method for finding an approximation to the square root \cite{Heath1921} and is used in general root finding algorithms.
-Since $n\leq f_P(n)$, we can start with the initial condition $x = n$, and apply the iteration $x\rightarrow g_n(x)$ repeatedly until convergence (Algorithm \ref{alg:iterationCP}).
-This is implemented in the \texttt{FixedPoint} function in Mathematica.
-Note that since $g_n(x) \geq x$ initially, at each step of the algorithm $x$ increases, until it reaches a point where $g_n$ intersect with the identity function which is the smallest fixed point, i.e. $f_P(n)$.
+We first pick an initial condition less than or equal to $f_P(n)$.
+Since $n\leq f_P(n)$, we can start with the initial condition $x = n$ and apply the iteration $x\rightarrow g_n(x)$ repeatedly until convergence (Algorithm \ref{alg:iterationCP}).
+This is for example implemented in the \texttt{FixedPoint} function in Mathematica.
+Note that since $g_n(x) \geq x$ initially, at each step of the algorithm the value of $x$ increases, until it reaches a point where $g_n$ intersects with the identity function, which is the smallest fixed point, i.e., $f_P(n)$.
 For the initial condition $x=n$, it is easy to see that this method is equivalent to the Lambek-Moser method and \cite{Lambek1954} showed that it indeed converges to the smallest fixed point.

 While the Lambek-Moser method assumes the initial condition $x=n$, depending on $P$ we may choose a more suitable initial condition.
-For instance, if $P(m) =$ ``$m$ is the product of $k$ distinct primes'', then the initial condition can be chosen as $\max(n,p_k\#)$ since $f_P(n)\geq p_k\#$ where $p_k\#$ is the $k$-th primorial.
+For instance, if $P(m)$ denotes the statement ``$m$ is the product of $k$ distinct primes'', then the initial condition can be chosen as $\max(n,p_k\#)$ since $f_P(n)\geq p_k\#$ where $p_k\#$ is the $k$-th primorial.

-The number of steps needed for convergence is less than $f_{P}(n)-n$ and thus this algorithm is efficient when $f_{P}(n)-n$ is small with respect to $n$, i.e. when the numbers satisfying $P$ are dense.
-In particular, \cite{Lambek1954} showed that if the difference function of $f_{\neg P}$ has at least a linear growth rate (implying that $f_{\neg P}$ grows at least quadratically) then $2$ steps suffice.
-More precisely, they show that \begin{theorem} If $f_{\neg P}(m+1)-f_{\neg P}(m)\geq m$ for all $m$, then $f_P(n) = g_n(g_n(n)) = n+C_{\neg P}(n+C_{\neg P}(n))$. \end{theorem} Sequences satisfying these conditions include non $k$-th powers or the nonpowers of $k$.
-Thus in these cases the computation of $f_P(n)$ requires at most $2$ evaluations of the counting function $C_{\neg P}$.
+The number of steps needed for convergence is less than $f_{P}(n)-n$ and thus this algorithm is efficient when $f_{P}(n)-n$ is small with respect to $n$, i.e., when the numbers satisfying $P$ are dense.
+In particular, in \cite{Lambek1954} it is shown that if the difference function of $f_{\neg P}$ has at least a linear growth rate (implying that $f_{\neg P}$ grows at least quadratically) then $2$ steps suffice.
+More precisely, it is shown that \begin{theorem} If $f_{\neg P}(m+1)-f_{\neg P}(m)\geq m$ for all $m$, then $f_P(n) = g_n(g_n(n)) = n+C_{\neg P}(n+C_{\neg P}(n))$. \end{theorem} Sequences satisfying these conditions include non-$k$-th-powers or the non-powers of $k$.
+Thus, in these cases the computation of $f_P(n)$ requires at most $2$ evaluations of the counting function $C_{\neg P}$.
 We next show that $1$ evaluation suffices.